Lattice-Automation/icor-codon-optimization/README.md

 #### Optimizers
 `ERC_optimizer.py`
-> Background Frequency Choice optimizer creates a directory containing amino acid sequences in the FASTA format and saves these "optimized" / "generated" DNA sequences in a directory.
+> Extended random choice optimizer creates a directory containing amino acid sequences in the FASTA format and saves these "optimized" / "generated" DNA sequences in a directory.
 It generates 100,000 sequences using the URC algorithm and chooses the one with the highest CAI.

 `icor_optimizer.py`
 > ICOR optimizer outputs a text file given a sequence input of amino acids or DNA.
 It is an interactive Python command-line script.
 It runs an inference through the ICOR model.